philgentric/klik/README.md

 Image-ML:

+ML brings to klik (1) image similarity and (2) face recognition

-All operations are performed over HTTP to python (python makes my teeth ache) servers that are leveraging (free opensource) opencv + tensorflow python bindings.
+All operations are performed over HTTP to python servers that are leveraging free opensource opencv + tensorflow python bindings.
-It requires to have multiple python3 stuff installed: See the dedicated README in the folder python_for_face_reco.
+It requires to have multiple python3 stuff installed: See the dedicated README in the folder python_for_image_ML.

-The main hurdle is that you must "manually" start the python servers, for this, use the shell scripts named "launch_XXX".
+The main hurdle is that you must "manually" start the python servers, for this, copy/paste the command given in the help menu.

-Reason: starting a command in a shell from java involves creating a new shell everytime, so that new shell would need to create a python venv, activate it, then run the python libs install... which would take several minutes (or hours if your network is bad)... so in practice this is not a good solution.
-A possible solution could be to have a dedicated java "python primer" app, that would need to stay alive to keep that python venv shell from "evaporating"... not so sexy right?

-Image search by similarity: cosine similarity on VGG19 image embeddings.
-In a folder, you can klik on an image and ask for the 5 most similar images in the folder.
+Image search by similarity:
+Cosine similarity on VGG19 image embeddings.
+In a folder, you can sort images by similarity and you can klik on an image and ask for the 5 most similar images in the folder.
 Note that images are first down-sampled to the default vgg19 size of 224x224 pixels, so you can guess that "similarity" will not "work" on details!!!
-Also note that the first step consists in computing all the vgg19 feature vectors (4096 floats each) and store it in a cache, so if your folder contains many images it will take a while
+Also note that the first step consists in computing all the vgg19 feature vectors (4096 floats each) and store it in a cache, so if your folder contains many images it will take a while.

 Face recognition:

-Detect faces in images!
-Operates in 2 steps:
+Detect faces in images and recognize them.
+It operates in 2 steps:

-- you must TRAIN the system, for that you must provide images that contain the face of the persons to be recognized.
-The way to indicate that is to sort your pictures in folders, one folder per person.
+- You must first TRAIN the system, for that you must provide images that contain the face of the persons to be recognized.
+The way to "who is who" is to sort your pictures in folders, one folder per person.
-Then if you create an empty file named ".folder_name_is_recognition_label" in the enclosing folder, each folder/person name will become a class, each image in each folder will become a (possible) training sample. ("possible" is when HC finds a face in a picture, HC makes both false negative (there was a face but HC did not find it) and false positive errors.
+Then if you create an empty file named ".folder_name_is_recognition_label" in the enclosing folder, each folder name will become a class, each image in each folder will become a training sample (note it requires that a face is detected...).

 - Multiple configurations can be named and saved, and training is fully INCREMENTAL: you can add persons/classes in multiple sessions to a given configuration, without having to retrain the whole system.